Neil Harvey (right) going out to bat with Norman O’Neill © Getty Images

 Harvey became an automatic choice for the 1948 Ashes tour.
 It was not until later in the summer that he saw some serious form, especially during his lightning hundred against Sussex, though it came too late for the first Test at Trent Bridge.
 Harvey continued with his form, not compromising with his style: he was eventually picked to replace an injured Sid Barnes in the fourth Test at Headingley (though he had been selected as the twelfth man for the first three Tests, thanks to his superlative fielding), just like Merv Harvey a year and a half back.

-Down 0-2 in the series, England started strongly, but collapsed in a heap to 496 from 423 for two.
-With Australia struggling at 65 for three (this included Arthur Morris, Hassett and Bradman himself), Harvey joined Keith Miller, and famously uttered the words “Hey, Nugget (Miller), what’s going on?
+Down 0-2 in the series, England started strongly, but collapsed in a heap to 496 from 423 for 2.
+With Australia struggling at 65 for 3 (this included Arthur Morris, Hassett and Bradman himself), Harvey joined Keith Miller, and famously uttered the words “Hey, Nugget (Miller), what’s going on?
 Let’s get stuck in.”

 As the two cavalier batsmen launched a furious counterattack, what followed has been described by many as the most attractive partnership on the tour, even by the lofty standards set by The Invincibles.
 After adding 121 in 90 minutes with Miller, Harvey never changed gears, and added 105 in 95 minutes with Loxton.
 He scored 112 with 17 boundaries, thereby becoming the first Australian left-hander to score a hundred on his Ashes debut.